Tigers vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Charlie Morton (5-6) will take to the mound for the Braves and make his 13th start of the season.
+- The Braves will hand the ball to Spencer Strider (6-2) for his 14th start of the season.

-- Morton has 11 starts of five or more innings this season in 12 chances.
-He averages 5.8 innings per outing.
+- Strider has 12 starts of five or more innings this season in 13 chances.
+He averages 5.6 innings per outing.

-- He has finished one appearance without allowing an earned run in 12 chances this season.
+- He has finished three appearances without allowing an earned run in 13 chances this season.

 |Opponent